Sport Aircraft Association NZ Incorporated (SAA) is devoted to promoting and assisting the private aircraft builder and flier.

 Learn how SAA works and meet some of our people.

 Sport Aircraft Association NZ Incorporated is a non-profit organisation run for its members by an annually elected Council.
-The Council currently comprises five members in addition to the President and two Vice-Presidents.
+The Council currently comprises six members in addition to the President and two Vice-Presidents.

-An office is maintained by the Association's administrator, Adrienne Fillery.
+An office is maintained by the Association's Administrator, Adrienne Carter.